TaniaD13/handbook/project.md

 ## QA and Cleanup

-QA happens throughout the each process but just before launch we do speed testing/optimization, visual fine tuning of images and interactions, bug squashing of any functionality issues and a general "spring cleaning" of any code.
+QA happens throughout the each process but just before launch we do speed testing/optimization, visual fine-tuning of images and interactions, bug squashing of any functionality issues and a general "spring cleaning" of any code.

 ## Launch